Clinical Rehabilitation Counseling M.Ed.

 - 100 clock hours counseling practice

-Clinical Practice or Internship — 1 to 9 hours
+Clinical Practice or Internship — 9 hours

 - 600 clock hours practical work